realworldocaml/book/en/classes.md

 general, a class definition may have parameters that must be provided as arguments when the object is created with `new`.

-Let's implement a class for creating simple stack objects.
+Let's implement a variant of the `istack` class that can hold any values, not just integers.
 When defining the class, the type parameters are placed in square brackets before the class name in the class definition.
-We also need a parameter `init` for the initial contents of the stack.
+We also add a parameter `init` for the initial contents of the stack.

 ```frag
 ((typ ocamltop)(name classes/stack.topscript)(part 0))